jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 ## Add GitHub Action

 I run my component testing against actual Vercel deployment previews and the following workflow is an example of how to do that.
 But it's easy to adapt to other environments as all you need is to do is make sure the right url is passed to `PLAYWRIGHT_BASE_URL` or you can just start a dev server.
-Also change `jacob-8/kitbook` to your repo name.
+Also change `kitbook/kitbook` to your repo name (not `user/repo` but `repo/repo`).

 ```yaml title=".github/workflows/component-tests.yml"
 name: Playwright Component Tests